Raymond-Xrh/Raymond-Xrh.github.io/_posts/2024-9-21-Movie review.md

 ---
-title: 'Movie Reviews 1'
+title: 'Movie Review'
 date: 2024-9-21
 permalink: /posts/2024/9/movie/
 tags:
   - Movie Reviews
 ---

-Recently I've watched a lot of movies at night, to break me away from everything I care about during the day.
+Recently I've watched a lot of movies at night, to break way from practical matters my mind engrosses on.

 The Best Offer:
 ===